-4993 Individual Study in English ENG (Subject named in title listing) HIST 4993 Individual Study in History
+ENG 4993 Individual Study in English

 (Subject named in title listing)

+HIST 4993 Individual Study in History (Subject named in title listing)

 12 hours other approved courses in history, English, geography or other areas with significant Oklahoma content.
 A minimum of 6 of these hours must be in Native American Studies.

-Minimum Total Hours 18
+Minimum Total Hours

-Must earn three hours of upper division work at ECU towards minor to complete minor residency requirement.
+18

 HISTORY Teacher Certification Concentration Bachelor of Arts

 Major Code -- 0221

-I. General Education (45 HOURS)
+I. General Education (44 HOURS)

 15 hours (COMM 1113, HIST 1113, 1123, and HIST 2483, and PSYCH 1113) counted in the Major

 Demonstrate novice high competency in a foreign language or complete a Foreign Language or American Sign Language course with a C or higher.

-Other hours needed 30
+Other hours needed 29

 Includes recommended courses MATH 1413 and BIOL 1114

 II.
 Major in History-Teacher Certification

-42 (At least 21 History hours must be 3000-4000 level)
+(At least 21 History hours must be 3000-4000 level)

-9

-6

 A. Required General Education

 HIST 1113 Early Western Civilization HIST 1123 Modern Western Civilization HIST 2483 U.S. History Survey to 1877

 B. Required in the History-Teacher

-Certification Major 12
+Certification Major

-HIST 2493 U.S. History Survey since 1877 HIST 2213 Oklahoma History HIST 3333 Vistas in World History HIST 3343 Vistas in U.S. History
+HIST 2493 U.S. History Survey since 1877

+HIST 2213 Oklahoma History

+HIST 3333 Vistas in World History

+HIST 3343 Vistas in U.S. History

-Required History Electives
+C. Required History Electives

-21

 HIST 3883 Writing in History (Subject named in title listing) This course is mandatory and will be counted in one of the three general areas below: a) United States; b) European; c) World

-- 6 Hours United States History (3000-4000 level) (A course in pre-1877 and a course in post-1877 or one of those fields and a topical course are recommended.)
+- a) 6 Hours United States History (3000-4000 level) (A course in pre-1877 and a course in post-1877 or one of those fields and a topical course are recommended.)

-- 6 Hours European History (3000-4000 level) (A course in Ancient/Medieval and a course in Modern Europe after 1500 or one of those fields and a topical course are recommended.)
+- 6 Hours European History (3000-4000 level)

+(A course in Ancient/Medieval and a course in Modern Europe after 1500 or one of those fields and a topical course are recommended.)

-- 6 Hours World History (3000-4000 level)
+- c) 6 Hours World History (3000-4000 level)

-- 3 Hours Approved (3000-4000 level) electives
+- d) 3 Hours Approved (3000-4000 level) electives

 III.
-Related Work 21
+Related Work

 A. Required General Education

-COMM 1113 Fundamentals of Human Comm

-PSYCH 1113 General Psychology
+COMM 1113 Fundamentals of Human Comm PSYCH 1113 General Psychology

-Required Related Electives
+B. Required Related Electives 15

-15

-SOŜTU 4873 Methods in Secondary Social Studies AND
+SOSTU 4873 Methods in Secondary Social Studies

+AND

 Students must complete requirements in each of the following three areas that have NOT been counted in those areas for General Education credit:

-Economics
+1. Economics

 Select one of the following:

-2003 Principles of Macroeconomics ECON ECON 2013 Principles of Microeconomics
+ECON 2003 Principles of Macroeconomics ECON 2013 Principles of Microeconomics

 Geography

 Select one of the following:

-1113 Elements of Human Geography GEOG GEOG 2513 World Regional Geography GEOG 3223 Geography of Oklahoma 3323 Principles of Economic Geography GEOG
+GEOG 1113 Elements of Human Geography GEOG 2513 World Regional Geography GEOG 3223 Geography of Oklahoma GEOG 3323 Principles of Economic Geography

-Political Science
+3. Political Science

-Students must complete 3 hours of Political Science beyond PS 1113 (U.S. Government)
+Students must complete 3 hours of Political Science beyond PS 1113 (U. S. Government)

-Anthropology and Culture
+4. Anthropology and Culture

 Select one of the following: